-William and Gayle Newman were standing with their two children on the sidewalk 15 feet from the motorcade's path at the time of the shots.
-The FBI report on Gayle Newman dated November 24, 1963 states: "She believed there were first two shots in succession, a pause, and then another shot was fired which struck the President".84 In a separate FBI report of the same date regarding William Newman this statement is found: "It was his belief that two shots were fired in rapid succession".... and "about that time another shot was fired was about 10 seconds after the first shot was fired".85
+pause, and then another shot was fired which struck the President".
+87 In a separate FBI report of the same date regarding William Newman this statement is found: "It was his belief that two shots were fired in rapid succession".... and "about that time another shot was fired which he estimated was about 10 seconds after the first shot was fired".
+88